 By now your passport must be loaded with stamps from the Caribbean and Central America, but our next stop is a little more far east.

 This time though, we’ve got two stops on our trip!
 Betcha didn’t see that one coming.
-Our trip to the Philippines includes a visit to Dumaguete and Puerto Galera.
+Our trip to the Philippines includes a visit to the scuba diving favorites Dumaguete and Puerto Galera.

 Both destinations are known for their incredibly friendly locals, amazing beaches, delectable food and magnificent colorful diving.
 Reef, wall, drift, moored and muck diving are common to both areas.
 Divers can encounter critters from pygmy seahorses to whale sharks and you don’t want to miss the magical mating dance of the mandarin fish.